 - Configure your ArcGIS Notebook Server site after installation (Windows containers)

 - Configure your ArcGIS Notebook Server site (Linux containers).
 The three primary steps are as follows:

 - Create a site for your ArcGIS Notebook Server machine.

 - Add your OS account to a Docker group.

-- Join any additional machines to your new site (at 10.7.1).
+- Join any additional machines (Linux containers) to your new site.
 This help topic also explains other requisites for multiple-machine site setup.

-- If you're setting up a multiple-machine site at 10.7.1, you'll need to configure a replication method for the workspace directory.
-An explanation of this process and steps for a particular replication method are given in Configure DFS replication for ArcGIS Notebook Server.
+- If you're setting up a multiple-machine site, you must configure a replication method for the workspace directory.
+An explanation of this process and steps for a particular replication method are provided in Configure DFS replication for ArcGIS Notebook Server.

 - Install and configure an instance of ArcGIS Web Adaptor with your ArcGIS Notebook Server site.
-If you want to use a reverse proxy server with the site, there are instructions to do so as well.
+To use a reverse proxy server with the site, there are instructions to do so as well.

 - Configure your site with your ArcGIS Enterprise portal.
 Federate the server site with the portal, and designate it as the portal's notebook server.
 This allows you to create ArcGIS Notebooks that run in your ArcGIS Notebook Server site.
 Finally, create one or more custom portal member roles to grant your notebook authors the necessary privileges.